Fraser's Dolphin

 Appearance

-Fraser’s dolphins have a stocky body with a small, distinct beak.
-Their dorsal fin—located midway down their back—is small and triangle-shaped.
+Fraser’s dolphins have a stocky body with a small, distinct rostrum.
+Their dorsal fin—located midway down their back—is small and triangular.
 Their flippers and flukes are smaller than those of other dolphin species.
-Males are slightly longer and heavier than females.
-They also have more distinct color patterns.
+Males are slightly longer and heavier than females, with a more distinct color pattern.

-All Fraser's dolphins have a dark stripe that extends down their side from eye to flipper.
-This stripe reminds some people of a raccoon or "bandit" mask.
-The exact shape of the stripe varies based on geography and sex.
-Their upper body is a bluish or brownish-gray, while their underside is usually pale white or pink.
+All Fraser's dolphins have a dark stripe that extends down their side from eye to pectoral flipper.
+The exact shape of the stripe varies based on geography and sex, with males tending to have a thicker, darker stripe than females.
+Their upper body is bluish or brownish-gray, while their underside is usually pale white or pink.
 Calves are usually less colorful than adults.

 Behavior and Diet

 Fraser's dolphins can dive up to 2,000 feet to feed on deep-sea fish, crustaceans (such as shrimp), and cephalopods (such as squid and octopus).
-They have 20 to 44 pairs of small, cone-shaped teeth to help them catch rey.
+They have 20 to 44 pairs of small, cone-shaped teeth to help them catch prey.
+Dolphins do not use their teeth to chew their prey, instead once the prey are caught, they are swallowed whole.

 Where They Live

 Fraser's dolphins are found in warm, temperate, subtropical, and tropical waters around the world.
-They prefer to live in deep waters (3,300 feet deep) and are often found in areas of upwelling (areas where cold, nutrient-rich water rises toward the surface).
-They also live near coastlines or where the continental shelf (the edge of a continent below the ocean’s surface) is narrow.
+They prefer to live in areas with deep waters (3,300 feet deep) and are often found in areas of upwelling (where cold, nutrient-rich water rises toward the surface).
+They also live near coastlines or where the continental shelf (the edge of a continent below the ocean’s surface) is narrow, usually in locations with mountainous coasts.

 Stranded Fraser's dolphins have sometimes been reported in places outside of their typical range, such as southern Australia, France, western Scotland, and Uruguay.